DamnWidget/anaconda.developers.docs/getting_involved/unit_testing/README.md

 If you commit code that breaks the unit test suite you can be *hunted down* by other developers so make sure your code follow the guidelines and pass the tests.

-You have to add unit tests for your code becuase in this way other developers can check if their own changes to other parts of the code affects in any way your contribution just running the tests suite.
+You have to add unit tests for your code because in this way other developers can check if their own changes to other parts of the code affects in any way your contribution just running the tests suite.